 For any generous Quincy residents who handed these shares down to their heirs (and their heirs after that), it represents astonishing passive income.
 Even more so when you consider that this is all just from one single share.
 Had they initially picked up 50 shares in 1919 and held on to them then their descendants would currently be enjoying $150,000 a quarter in dividend income.
 Assuming the dividends were reinvested then the lump sum alone would be worth half a billion dollars before the effect of inheritance taxes come into play!

 The competitive advantages of Coke are nearly impossible to erase; it would take an astonishing turn of events to destroy what has been built up over the past century.
 Coke stock dropped to 8x earnings during the worst years of the Great Depression.
 Its earnings had taken a 20% hit but they never once made a loss during the worst crisis in modern economic history.
-Nowadays the market has long since cottoned on to the strength and durability of the company’s earnings.
-It’s why it barely dropped to 16x earnings in the midst of the global financial crisis of 2007-2009 (still a cheap enough valuation to ensure very healthy forward returns going forward).
+Nowadays, the market has long since cottoned on to the strength and durability of Coca-Cola’s earnings.
+It’s why it barely dropped to 16x earnings in the midst of the global financial crisis of 2007-2009 (though still a cheap enough valuation to ensure very healthy forward returns going forward).

 As long as the underlying metrics of the business remained intact, and the company was continuing to enjoy enormous levels of profitability relative to the underlying tangible capital, the Quincy residents never had any reason to sell the stock other than for personal reasons.
 It’s a perfect example of the effects of value, quality profits and the compounding effects of long periods of time to create vast sums of wealth.